Bloc/portfolio-iro/_portfolio/reactchat.md

 It was a bit confusing to not see these newly created props be updated and not show up on the DOM, which lead to a whole lot of troubleshooting.
 The troubleshooting process surfaced that indeed, the props were being refreshed, since I was able to view them change or update values on the browser's JS console output.
 However, the new prop values which would affect the DOM's visual, was not being changed.

 After some StackOverflow and heavy googling research, my solution to remedy this seemingly poor timing of "new" `props` was to add a react method called `componentWillReceiveProps`.
 What this method listens to is that if `props` have changed, this method will be triggered and the code written inside will be run.
-So, for example, in this web app, an upstream triggered state change due to switching rooms triggers `componentWillReceiveProps`, and the following code is run.
+So, for example, an upstream triggered state change due to switching rooms triggers `componentWillReceiveProps`, and the following code is run.

 ```javascript
   componentWillReceiveProps(nextProp) {